-If there’s one city I completely fall for, it is Amsterdam, no questions asked.
+Amsterdam is the city I completely fell for, no questions asked.
 I went there several times and lived in the city center for over seven months.
 Something inherently dragged me into this city, like gravity would on a wrecking ball.
 Yeah, I just closed my eyes and swung, Left me in a blazing fall.
 All you ever did was wreck me.
 Yeah you, you..
 Ahem.
 Now, where was I ?
 Maybe it’s the proximity of things, the quality of urban spaces, the lively atmosphere that the city exhales.
 Or perhaps it’s the stimulating culture, found at every corner.
 Truth is, I think it’s like a little bit of everything, like a true love relationship.

 That’s why this article will be long and dense.
 Even though it’ll be hard for me to summarize, I’ll try to assemble my experiences and personal discoveries, into subsections.
 Anyhow, let’s dive into a brief history, to understand the city’s foundations.